mozart/mozart.github.io/report-a-bug/index.md

 - Mozart version
 - Operating System
-- A short piece of code, an [sscce](http://sscce.org/), that can reproduce the issue
+- A short piece of code, a [sscce](http://sscce.org/), that can reproduce the issue
 - What should happen
 - What does happen